ibm-cloud-docs/cephaas/service_credential_sds_delete.md

 To delete a service credential, complete the following steps.

-1. On the IBM Cloud console, navigate to **SDS as a Service > Object Storage > Service credentails** tab.
+1. On the IBM Cloud console, navigate to **SDS as a Service > Object Storage > Service credentials** tab.

 2. Select the service credential that you wish to delete.